temporalio/documentation/docs-src/concepts/what-is-a-temporal-cron-job.md

 :::note

 We recommend using [Schedules](/concepts/what-is-a-schedule) instead of Cron Jobs.
-Schedules offer enhanced flexibility for configuration and enable you to pause or stop Scheduled Workflows.
+Schedules were built to provide a better developer experience, including more configuration options and the ability to update or pause running Schedules.

 :::